lrstanley/marill/README.md

    --domains DOMAIN:IP ...
 Manually specify list of domains to scan in form: DOMAIN:IP ..., or DOMAIN:IP:PORT
-   --min-score value        Minimium score for domain (default: 8) -r, --recursive          Check all assets (css/js/images) for each page, recursively --tmpl value             Golang text/template string template for use with formatting scan output --ignore-http            Ignore http-based URLs during domain search --ignore-https           Ignore https-based URLs during domain search
+   --min-score value        Minimium score for domain (default: 8) -r, --recursive          Check all assets (css/js/images) for each page, recursively --ignore-success         Only print results if they are considered failed --tmpl value             Golang text/template string template for use with formatting scan output --ignore-http            Ignore http-based URLs during domain search --ignore-https           Ignore https-based URLs during domain search